-Nebraska Beta has asked the question: "Should a girl be made a Pi Phi simply because she is an especial friend of one of our members?"
-We most certainly would answer "No." And yet this is one of the most delicate Our Sister's Friend questions to deal with that arises within our fraternity.
+Nebraska Beta has asked the question : "Should a girl be made a Pi Phi simply because she is an especial friend of one of our ternity.
 We are so accustomed to criticise freely all of our "rushees" that we sometimes forget that the girl we are criticising is perhaps a dear and life-long friend of one of our own sisters.
 We are so interested in our fraternity and in just our little immediate circle of girls that we are too likely afterwards to ignore a girl whom we have at one time rushed and in whom we were once deeply interested.
 We again forget that she is a friend of one of our Pi Phis and as such should be treated in a friendly fashion, though not effusively.
 Just because a girl is a friend of one of our members is the best of reasons why we should be particularly careful and judicious in rushing her.